luophoe/analog_check/README.md

 # analog_check
-- look for the analog port names in .xls Excel file and in Verilog file
+- look for the analog port names in .xls Excel file and in Verilog file (provided files are simplified versions and the original file is confidential)
 - check if there are any analog port name that is in one file and not another